-Quarterly performance will be evaluated to test progress toward the attainment of longer-term targets.
+Quarterly performance is evaluated to test progress toward the attainment of longer-term targets.
 It is understood that there are likely to be short-term periods during which performance deviates from market indices.
 During such times, greater emphasis shall be placed on peer performance comparisons with managers employing similar styles.

-On a quarterly basis, the Treasurer will review:
+On a quarterly basis, the Treasurer reviews: